Have personal reasons why you want to work for certain companies and why you want to pursue a career in this sector.

 It’s not just your transferable skills and property know-how that recruiters are on the lookout for, the message from employers is clear: we want graduate who have a passion for property and want to work for us.
-Employers’ application systems are designed to find this out, through application forms, interview questions and at the assessment centre – your enthusiasm for the sector needs to shine through at every stage.
+Employers’ recruitment processes are designed to find this out, through application forms, interview questions and at the assessment centre – your enthusiasm for the sector needs to shine through at every stage.

 Here we break down three things to keep in mind when showcasing your passion for property:

 1. Make your reasons personal

 ’Have personal reasons why you want to work for certain companies and why you want to pursue a career in this sector,’ says Tiffany George-Fontaine, next generation recruiter at CBRE.
 One way of ensuring that your interest in property is genuine is by rooting it in your own experiences – this could be from your own research, a chance encounter or through family friends.
 Don’t be afraid to tell a personal story.

 A word of warning, though: avoid saying that you’ve always wanted to be a surveyor.
 Not only is it a horrendous cliché that recruiters will have heard/read time and again, it’s also very unlikely to be true (really, ‘always’?) – you want to show that you’ve made a considered career choice to pursue property, and that your passion for the profession has developed over time.